TZstatsADS/Fall2016-proj3-grp6/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+**Project Description (Model Selected & Results)** **Project Summary**:
+**1. Baseline Model** (around 34%)
+Feature: SIFT, 5000
+Model: GBN
+Sub-summary:
+(1) Cross-Validation: tested using K=3 and 5 while keeping other situations unchanged.
+Turns out K=5 performed slightly better than K=3.
+(2) Depth: tested the best depth values using a sequence of values: seq(3,11,by=2) on both the base model and the advanced model below. depth=11 performed better in most of the cases.
+(3) n.trees for GBM: tested ntrees=100,200,500,1000,2000.
+Turns out 200 and 1000 performed slightly better than other values.
+However, it took too long to use n.trees=1000 or even 2000, so we used n.trees=100 or 200 when establishing advanced models.

+**2. Feature Selection** (85+%)
+(1) We firstly observed that the background colors differ.
+For example, chicken is usually placed on plates or other containers, while dogs are usually running in the grass, lying in the sofa or sitting in the living room.
+Also, although the color of chicken is similar to that of a dog, among the dogs the colors vary much more than among the chicken wings.
+Dogs present different colors due to different breeds.
+So we choose to add RGB to the original SIFT.
+We tested 125, 512, and 1000 new RGB features (i.e., each with bin number per color=5, 8, and 10, respectively).
+Turns out 1000 new features perform the best.
+ (2) We also tried to use PCA to trim down the feature dimensionality.
+However, after a few trials, we found out that using PCA did not improve that much so we discarded this idea.
+Results: add 1000 new RGB features to SIFT (5000), leading to now totally 6000 features.

+**3. Model Selection**

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```